iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - Single Instance - all screens have access to bloc, there is one instance in the app
 - Scoped Instance - only widget to which the bloc is exposed has access

+- PublishSubject: Starts empty and only emits new elements to subscribers.
+There is a possibility that one or more items may be lost between the time the Subject is created and the observer subscribes to it because PublishSubject starts emitting elements immediately upon creation.
+- BehaviorSubject: It needs an initial value and replays it or the latest element to new subscribers.
+As BehaviorSubject always emits the latest element, you can’t create one without giving a default initial value.
+BehaviorSubject is helpful for depicting "values over time".
+For example, an event stream of birthdays is a Subject, but the stream of a person's age would be a BehaviorSubject.

+- We pass the blocProvider to MaterialRoute and then it houses all the variables to be passed.
+This acts as inheritedWidget.

 Redux:
 - provides routing as well